fabocode/pi-game/README.md

 # pi-game
- A little pi game to control 4 buttons, the 1st button to push, will run the respective motor faster
+ A little pi game to control 5 buttons, the 1st button to push, will run the respective motor faster.
+1 button is used to stop the program